PrishaniK/focusflow-api/README.md

 It demonstrates data modeling, authentication, analytics, and clean RESTful design - all within a purely backend context.

 No frontend is required for this capstone; the API is fully testable via Swagger or Postman, and designed to be easily integrated with a future frontend or mobile app.
+ ---

 #### **License & Credits**
-© 2025 - ALX Back-End Capstone Project
+© 2025 - ALX Back-End Capstone Project  <br>
-Developed by Prishani
+Developed by Prishani  <br>
 Libraries: Django, Django REST Framework, drf-spectacular, simplejwt, django-filter.